 Completion of a Handicap Certification seminar by all member clubs is mandatory each and every four-year cycle of the USGA Handicap System (we are currently in the 2008-2011 cycle).
 Under USGA requirements, a club that fails to complete such a seminar forfeits its ability to issue “official” handicaps.

 There are two means by which a club may satisfy this requirement:

 - Attendance and completion of an NCGA “live” handicap certification seminar or

 - Completion of the NCGA online certification seminar

-The online seminar offers clubs the convenience of completing the seminar on its own terms and pace.
+The online seminar (coming soon) offers clubs the convenience of completing the seminar on its own terms and pace.
 With the advent of this online offering, it is expected that fewer “live” seminars will be conducted in future years.